fal-ai/dbt-fal/docs/sentiment-analysis.md

 # Example 4: Run sentiment analysis using HuggingFace and store results in your data warehouse

-Sentiment Analysis is a powerful tecnique that takes advantage of NLP to identify affective states.
-It is usually used to identify custumer satisfaction.
+Sentiment Analysis is a powerful technique that takes advantage of NLP to identify affective states.
+It is usually used to identify customer satisfaction.
 For simplicity we are taking advantage of a pretrained model and going to use [HuggingFace transformers for sentiment analysis](https://huggingface.co/transformers/quicktour.html).

 We are going to use sample data from the [Fivetran dbt-zendesk](https://github.com/fivetran/dbt_zendesk/tree/main/integration_tests/data) repo to classify sentiment of fake customer support ticket reviews.